drmcnelson/Arduino_Timing/README.md

 needs.
 From the program's cli, the command to runa script is @scriptfilespec.
 To record output to a logfile, run the program with the switch --logfile logfilespec

-The subdirectory Images has some oscilloscope images collected using the program.
+The Images subdirectory has oscilloscope images for several other tests as well as the SPI.